PedroCristo/portfolio_project_1/README.md

 ## Future Features

-   ### Customer Review Section
+   ### Costumer Review Section

-   - Add a Customer Review Section in the Home page to improve the website and display customers experience at Travel World and opinion about the company.
+   - Add a Costumer Review Section in the Home page to improve the website and display customers experience at Travel World and opinion about the company.

 ## Technologies Used